Moore School of Electrical Engineering

+The Moore School of Electrical Engineering was a school at the University of Pennsylvania.
+The school was integrated into the University of Pennsylvania School of Engineering and Applied Science.

-The Moore School of Electrical Engineering at the University of Pennsylvania came into existence as a result of an endowment from Alfred Fitler Moore on June 4, 1923.
+The Moore School came into existence as a result of an endowment from Alfred Fitler Moore on June 4, 1923.
 It was granted to Penn's School of Electrical Engineering, located in the Towne Building.
 The first dean of the Moore School was Harold Pender.

 The Moore School is particularly famed as the birthplace of the computer industry: